Historic Theatres Library

 911 Pine Street, downtown Seattle

-To develop a historic theatre library for the Paramount, Moore and Neptune Theatres was the vision of Seattle Theatre Group.
-The project began early in February 2011, at the direction of the Volunteer Council.
+To develop a historic theatre library for the Paramount, Moore and Neptune Theatres was the vision of Seattle Theatre Group®.
+The project began early in December 2010 in conjunction with the writing of the book entitled "Seattle's Paramount Theatre, From Birth to Rebirth and Beyond."
 It required the gathering, sorting, documenting, cataloging, and preserving over 100 years of historical data.
-Nearly 4,000 volunteer hours were required to complete this project.
+With nearly 14,000 volunteers hours to date, this continues to be an on-going project.

 - To ensure historical material that exists of the three theatres is properly preserved and documented for future generations.